keithlennox/roku-feed/README.md

 # Roku Direct Publisher feed generator

 Creates Direct Publisher json feed for Roku TVO and TVOKIDS channels

-## Details

 Videos are hosted on Brightcove.
 Code is hosted on AWS Lambda.
 To run code locally, see instructions at bottom of this readme.
 Feeds are available here: